Online meetings where you forget to turn on the mic and talk non-stop – everyone’s been there, right?

 Do the same for the Sync Volume shortcut – replace YOUR_MAC_IP with your Mac’s IP.

-Step 5: Add the Shortcuts to your Home Screen or Back Tap
+Step 5: Add the Shortcuts to Home Screen or Back Tap

 Method 1: Add to Home Screen